Bachelor's Degrees in Biology (BS or BA)

 Bachelor of Science or Bachelor of Arts Options in Biology

 Our Bachelor of Science in Biology is intended for students with health profession goals.
-We offer pre-veterinary, pre-medicine and pre-nursing concentrations for students interested in pursuing advanced professional degrees, including veterinary, human medicine, pharmacy, dentistry, physical therapy and other allied health fields.
-William Woods University has experienced a 100 percent acceptance rate for students who have applied for advanced professional degrees in veterinary medicine, medical school, pharmacy and physical therapy doctoral programs.
+We offer pre-veterinary and pre-medicine concentrations for students interested in pursuing advanced professional degrees, including veterinary, human medicine, pharmacy, dentistry, physical therapy and other allied health fields.
+William Woods University has experienced a high percent acceptance rate for students who have applied for advanced professional degrees in veterinary medicine, medical school, pharmacy and physical therapy doctoral programs.

 Our Bachelor of Arts in Biology is for students interested in other areas of Biology that might lead to a career in research or an applied field; the B.A. degree is flexible and can be tailored to your specific interests.

-- Take our Tropical Biology field course in Central America
+- Take our Tropical Ecology field course in Central America

 - Participate in the Genomics Education Partnership; a classroom based research experience